wichtounet/wichtounet.github.io/posts/2015/03/how-to-speed-up-raid-5-6-growing-with-mdadm.rst

 In the examples, I use /dev/md0 as the raid array, you'll have to change this to your array name.

-The first 3 tips can be used even after the rebuild has started and you should the differences in real-time.
+The first 3 tips can be used even after the rebuild has started and you should see the differences in real-time.
 But, these 3 tips will also be erased after each reboot.

 Increase speed limits
 #####################